ercanbeyen/movie-application/README.md

 ### Requirements

-- Each movie must have title, language, genre, release year, rating and director.
+- Each movie must have title, language, genre, release year, rating.
 - Each director and actor must have name, surname, nationality and birth year.
 - Directors and actors may appear in multiple movies.